 Part 5 of the Teaching Council Acts 2001-2015 (“the Act”) provides for the consideration and investigation of complaints relating to registered teachers, by the Teaching Council’s Investigating Committee.
 It provides for the holding of inquiries/hearings by Panels of the Disciplinary Committee, where necessary.

-Part 5 of the Act also provides for the possible imposition of sanctions, if a finding is made at the conclusion of an inquiry.
+At the conclusion of a fitness to teach inquiry, Part 5 of the Act also provides for the possible imposition of sanctions, if a finding is made against the teacher.

 Fitness to Teach Inquiries